kkowalRepository/kkowal_portfolio/README.md

 # kkowal_portfolio
 <!--## sub heading-->
  This is my personal portfolio.
 It consists of coding and testing examples.
 Coding includes simple exercises done in Swift, using Xcode and Java, using IntelliJ IDEA.
-Testing includes both manual and automation  examples of the projects I did during my SDA "Software tester" course in 2020.
+Testing includes both manual and automation examples.

   #### Software testing
  - Manual testing